Consistent model selection in the spiked Wigner model via AIC-type criteria: Set-up and main results

 To derive $\gaic{\gamma}$, we need to know the likelihood, which would be different for different distributions of the $W_{ij}$'s.
 To get around this issue, we will consider normally distributed entries and resort to \emph{universality phenomena} in random matrix theory due to which, under appropriate assumptions, the asymptotic behaviour of the spectrum in certain aspects becomes insensitive to the distribution of the entries.
 In fact, we will work with matrices from the so-called Gaussian Orthogonal Ensemble (GOE).
 An $N \times N$ GOE random matrix $G$ is a random symmetric matrix whose upper diagonal entries are i.i.d. $\cN(0, \frac{1}{N})$ and diagonal entries are i.i.d. $\cN(0, \frac{2}{N})$.
 Thus we will consider the \emph{spiked GOE model}:

 under which we will derive $\gaic{\gamma}$ for both the cases $\sigma$ known and $\sigma$ unknown.
 We will then use the resulting criteria as \emph{a proxy for the actual AIC} for the more general spiked Wigner model \eqref{eq:spiked-Wigner}.
-The density of $X$ (with respect to the Lebesgue measure on $\bR^{N(N + 1)/2}$) under model \eqref{eq:spiked-GOE} is
+This is a common approach in the model selection literature: derive the criterion under a Gaussian noise model and then use that criterion under non-Gaussian noise models as well, the negative log-likelihood under the Gaussian model now serving as a loss function.
+A non-exhaustive list of works that take this approach in the high-dimensional setting and prove consistency of the resulting criteria under non-Gaussian noise models include \cite{yanagihara2015conditions, bai2018consistency, chakraborty2020high, hu2020detection, bai2022asymptotics}.